mkazhdan/PoissonRecon/README.md

 (Note that as the B-spline degree is a template parameter, only degree 1 through 4 are supported.
 If higher order degrees are desired, additional template parameters can be easily added in the body of the <u>Execute</u> function inside of <i>PoissonRecon.cpp</i>.
 Similarly, to reduce compilation times, support for specific degrees can be removed.)
-</li><li> Added the <b>--primalVoxel</b> flag to support to extraction of a voxel grid using primal sampling.
+</li><li> Added the <b>--primalGrid</b> flag to support to extraction of a grid using primal sampling.
-</li><li> Changed the implementation of the voxel sampling so that computation is now linear, rather than log-linear, in the number of samples.
+</li><li> Changed the implementation of the grid sampling so that computation is now linear, rather than log-linear, in the number of samples.
 </li></ol>

 <a href="http://www.cs.jhu.edu/~misha/Code/PoissonRecon/Version9.0/">Version 9.0</a>: